honeypieio/rosshudson.co.uk/content/posts/20m-qrp-rig-prototype/index.md

 +++
-title = "Homebrew Low Power 14MHz Morse Transceiver" description = "A prototype of a portable QRP CW transceiver for the 20m amateur band using discrete components" date = "2021-01-18" type = "post"
+title = "Homebrew 20m QRP CW Transceiver (Part #1)"
+description = "A prototype of a portable QRP CW transceiver for the 14MHz amateur band using discrete components" date = "2021-01-18" type = "post"
 +++

-Document the fruits of my first proper attempt at designing a transceiver
+This post documents the fruits of my first proper attempt at designing a full transceiver from scratch.
 I should make clear that this isn't meant to be a guide on how to design a transceiver - I'm not an expert and this is only for fun.
-What I'm doing here is sharing a few methods for designing radio circuits that I've found work for me.
+All I'm doing here is sharing a few methods for designing radio circuits that work for me and that I can understand.
 Your mileage may vary!

 ![Collage of working prototype](/posts/20m-qrp-rig-prototype/images/prototype-collage.png)

-Update 20/04/2021: a compact double-sided PCB of this design is coming soon...
+Update 20/04/2021: a PCB based on this design is coming soon...

 ![PCB](/posts/20m-qrp-rig-prototype/images/new-pcb.jpg)